bmeurant/technical-docs/software-architecture/architectural-principles/cohesion-coupling.md

 2. **[Lesson 59 - The Tradeoffs of Loose Coupling](https://www.youtube.com/watch?v=XnBhVwm_Lws)** by Mark Richards

-    This video discusses the tradeoffs of loose coupling, using a microservices example to illustrate the challenges of managing errors and data consistency.
+    This video discusses the tradeoffs of loose coupling, using a [[microservices|microservices]] example to illustrate the challenges of managing errors and data consistency.

 3. **[Coupling and Cohesion Explained](http://www.youtube.com/watch?v=7pdrZDqEPIw)** by Gui Ferreira